imua-xyz/imuachain/CONTRIBUTING.md

 ## Testing

-Exocore uses [GitHub Actions](https://github.com/features/actions) for automated testing.
+Imuachain uses [GitHub Actions](https://github.com/features/actions) for automated testing.

 ## Updating Documentation

-If you open a PR on the Exocore repo, it is mandatory to update the relevant documentation in `/docs`.
+If you open a PR on the Imuachain repo, it is mandatory to update the relevant documentation in `/docs`.
 Please refer to the docs subdirectory and make changes accordingly.
 Prior to approval, the Code owners/approvers may request some updates to specific docs.